PyMoDAQ/pymodaq_plugins_mockexamples/README.rst

   To be used with the MockRandom actuator.
 If they share the same ID in the preset then this actuator can be moved in the [0-20] range (even randomly) to retrieve a noisy gaussian
 * **MockHeater**: detector simulating the temperature measurement of something.
 To be used with the mockHeater actuator
+* **MockTempController** simulation of a temperature controller (should be slave of the MockTempController master actuator).
+Probe both the instantaneous temperature and the current applied power

 Viewer1D
 ++++++++